1151 N Arlington Heights Road, Buffalo Grove, IL

 Root Canal Warning Signs And Next Steps

-Many people are familiar with the term “root canal”, but most have no idea what the procedure actually entails, or what circumstances have to conspire in order for a dentist to recommend a root canal to be done.
-We have outlined the tell-tale warning signs that a tooth needs a root canal, as well as a detailed account of the steps that are taken to restore the damaged tooth.
+Many people are familiar with the term “root canal”.
+Most have no idea what the procedure actually entails.
+They also don’t know what circumstances have to conspire in order for a dentist to recommend a root canal to be done.
+We have outlined the tell-tale warning signs that a tooth needs a root canal.
+As well as a detailed account of the steps that are taken to restore the damaged tooth.

 Understanding Tooth Structure